 The plot itself is a parody / satire of Cinderella.
 The theme gets set up at the very beginning, where Twilight does her Fairy Godmother routine, only to have things immediately go wrong.
 This very nicely foreshadows the later events.
 There’s also the part where Rarity makes sure the Prince can’t use her slipper to find her.

 The song is absolutely fantastic.
 The visuals are epic in scale, the melody is lovely, and each Mane Six gets their chance to sing.
 I particularly like Rainbow’s part, and the crescendo at the end… just wow.
-If you didn’t like this song, you may need to check your pulse.
+If you didn’t like this song, you may need to check yourself for a pulse.

 If there’s any negatives to be found, they are pretty minor.
 One is the rather prevalent animation errors in the opening scene, and the other relates to a minor plot inconsistency.
 In The Ticket Master, Rainbow wanted to impress their Wonderbolts by dropping in on their performance.
 However, their show was finished by the time the Mane Six entered the Palace.
 True, her plan had probably changed due to her wearing a Rarity special, but an acknowledgement of the change would have been a bit more satisfactory.
 Still, that’s really quite a nitpick on my part.